 We really are spoiled for choice when it comes to beautiful Pembrokeshire beaches!
 We’re home to Britain’s only truly coastal National Park and we boast a wide variety of stunning sandy beaches, from Tenby and Saundersfoot in the South East of the county right round to Poppit Sands in the North West.

 We’re lucky to have more Blue Flag and Green Coast beaches than any other county in the country!
 Depending on what you’re after, you’ll find many easily accessible beaches which are ideal for families as well as quaint coves which offer a haven of peace and seclusion.

-Here are just a few of our favourite Pembrokeshire beaches, some of which are right on the doorstep of Celtic Haven!
+Here are just a few of our favourite local beaches, some of which are right on the doorstep of Celtic Haven!

 Stretching right across from the town of Tenby to Giltar Point, Tenby’s South Beach offers 2 kilometres of soft sand, a cafe and restaurant and spectacular views of Caldey Island.